calzzone/Behind-Error-Bars/content/posts/Covid-19.md

   - "Coronavirus"
 ---

+***UPDATED Mar 22, 2020***

 I wanted to make my own predictions on the Covid-19 epidemic in Romania, where I live.
 Although Romanian authorities report confirmed cases several times a day, I decided to use data from [Our World in Data](https://ourworldindata.org/coronavirus), specifically from the [full dataset csv file](https://covid.ourworldindata.org/data/ecdc/full_data.csv) linked among their sources.
 They claim is that the data is updated daily at 20:00 London time.
 I can live with a small delay.
-By the time I uploaded this, the total number of cases in Romania was at least 367, but the data that I downloaded shoed 308.
+By the time I uploaded this, the total number of cases in Romania was at least 433 with the first two deaths this morning, but the data that I downloaded showed 367 and no deaths.
 I will regularly update this post, as new data is available or as I get new ideas.

 ```r
 # Setup some things